-Mr. Smith, age 45, was elected president of SICO on July 1, 1993 and has served as a director of SICO since July, 1983.
-Prior to that time he was executive vice president of the Water Products Company, a division of the Company, from January, 1991 through June, 1993 and managing director of A. O. Smith Electric Motors (Ireland) Ltd., a subsidiary of the Company, from March, 1988 through December, 1990.
+Mr. Smith, 47, was elected a director of the Company on April 5, 1995.
+He is a member of the Investment Policy Committee and the Audit Committee of the Board.
+He was elected president of SICO on July 1, 1993 and has served as a director of SICO since July 1983.
+Prior to that time, he was executive vice president of the Water Products Company, a division of the Company, from January 1991 through June 1993 and managing director of A. O. Smith Electric Motors (Ireland) Ltd., a subsidiary of the Company, from March 1988 through December

+1990.
 Mr. Smith originally joined the Company in 1978.
 He is the nephew of Arthur O. Smith, a director of the Company.